SRvSaha/CoWinVaccineSlotFinder/README.md

 ```

 ### _**The values of the following items MAY BE MODIFIED in `appsettings.json`, default values are set**_
+Please Note: DO NOT Change or remove to Defaut values if you are not going to use the setting for your Searching of Slot.

 ``` javascript
 "VaccineType": "<REPLACE_ME>", // USE EITHER COVAXIN OR COVISHIELD, OR SPUTNIK V or "" in the <REPLACE_ME> section, by default "" is selected with means any type of Vaccine